 While picking up an aftermarket cooler would be enticing, note that you cannot overclock it and it includes a stock cooler which might suck for overclocking, but for this, it should perform decently.

-The motherboard we recommend is MSI’s B250M PRO-VDH – a micro-ATX board that comes really cheap but with absolutely winning features.
+The motherboard we recommend is MSI’s H110M PRO-VH PLUS – a micro-ATX, H110 chipset-equipped board that comes really cheap but with absolutely winning features.

-The motherboard has USB 3.1 support (for both Type-A and Type-C), 4-slots of DDR4 memory that supports RAM speeds of up to 2400 in Dual Channel mode, Intel Optane memory readywith (1) one M.2 slot (that you can also use for a M.2 solid-state drive), Gigabit Internet, and whatever you’re looking for a decent motherboard on this price range.
+This motherboard has USB 3.1 support (2 light blue ports beside the PS2 ports), 2-slots of DDR4 memory that supports RAM speeds of up to 2133 in Dual Channel mode, Gigabit Internet and whatever you’re looking for a decent motherboard on this price range.

 While our original recommendation states that GTX 1050 Ti are not affected by the rise of prices among graphics cards, we’re sad to inform you that even the budget gaming card is also affected by this epidemic already – and the availability of our original recommended card couldn’t be confirmed.
 [April 7, 2018, Author]